Why don't more investors consider mortgage loans as investments?

 This is my motivation for writing this book—to introduce more investors to the concept of becoming a lienlord by investing in secured mortgage loans.

-I'd like to ship anyone who is interested a paperback copy of my book because I'm confident that it will provide valuable insight into the power of mortgage note investment.
+I'm confident that the book will provide valuable insight into the power of investing in American homeowners through mortgage note investment.